logicly-au/docs.omsss.online/doc/overview.rst

    How does OMSSS work - Example 2 - Measure completed by client at health practitioner's service delivery centre

 Features and benefits
 ---------------------

 Regular monitoring by service providers of client outcomes using standardised measures is critical to informing treatment decisions and ongoing dialogue between service providers and their clients.

 Reporting on client outcomes is a fundamental requirement of the PMHC MDS, and the OMSSS has been developed to support regular collection with the following features and benefits:

+* Enables clients to complete measures in their own time and on their own device which may improve completion rates
+* Provide greater insight into clients’ progress and the efficacy of treatments
-*  Flexibility for the OMSSS to be implemented in a way that suits the provider's ways of working and preferred approach to client completion of the measure
+* Flexibility for the OMSSS to be implemented in a way that suits the provider’s ways of working and preferred approach to client completion of measures
 * Flexibility regarding the treatment of completed questionnaires.
-Subscales can be uploaded to the PMHC MDS, the provider's own CIMS (if integrated with the OMSSS using the API), and reports can be emailed directly to the relevant psychologist.
+  Subscales can be uploaded to the PMHC MDS, the provider’s own CIMS (if integrated with the OMSSS using the API), and reports can be emailed directly to the relevant practitioner
-*  Significant reduction in data entry for staff
+* Significant reduction in data entry for staff, and
-*  Automated scoring and integration with PMHC MDS / CIMS reduces risk of data entry and scoring errors
+* Automated scoring and integration with the PMHC MDS / CIMS reduce the risk of data entry and scoring errors.
-*  An extensible system that can support measures in addition to those specified in the PMHC MDS
-*  An intuitive, accessible client interface that is supported on a range of devices
-*  Greater insight provided into clients’ progress and the efficacy of treatments over a period of time